Dominican Republic: Import (general)

 Certificate of Origin (general)

-If required by the buyer/consignee or the applicable letter of credit (L/C)'s terms, prepare the C/O in three (3) copies using the general certificate of origin (CO, C/O) form available from a stationery store.
-Once completed, the form must be signed by the shipper or the agent thereof and the signing notarized.
-That done, the form must then be certified by a legal chamber of commerce.
+If required by buyer/consignee or applicable letter of credit (L/C) terms, prepare C/O in three (3) copies using the general certificate of origin (CO, C/O) form available from a stationery store.

 Using the CAFTA Certificate of Origin form is recommended when preferential treatment is being claimed under CAFTA-DR.